Rachit-Yogi/ZenEdge/README.md

-# Zenedge - AI-Generated Art NFT
+# ZenEdge - AI-Generated Art NFT

-Zenedge is a smart contract for minting NFTs of AI-generated artwork.
+ZenEdge is a smart contract for minting NFTs of AI-generated artwork.
 Each NFT is unique and comes with dynamic metadata, including a name, description, and image URL.
 The contract is written in Solidity and is designed to be simple, self-contained, and easy to use.

 ---